-Families living out with the catchment area are welcome to make a placing request to attend Glasgow Primary www.glasgow.gov.uk/index.aspx?articleid=18426

-School but must enrol their child at their local school as a first step.
-Further information is available using the following
+In May your child's teacher will visit your child in their Early Years Establishment.
+You and to make a placing request to attend Glasgow Primary School but must enrol their child at their local school as a first step.
+Further information is available using the following www.glasgow.gov.uk/index.aspx?articleid=18426